Censoring

 The model

-To analyze this data, one option would be to through away data that are equal to dl but you might be throwing substantial amount of information out (these data tells us that the outcome was small but not how small) and your results would be biased.
-Alternatively, we can try to modify our model to accommodate for this type of truncation/censoring.
-We can model these data by assuming that:
+2. Through away data that are equal to dl.
+The problem with this option is that you might be throwing substantial amount of information out (these data tells us that the outcome was small but not how small) and your results are likely to be biased.

 \[If \; z_i>dl \; then \; y_i=z_i\] \[If \; z_i<dl \; then \; y_i=dl\] \[z_i \sim N(\beta_0+\beta_1 x_i,\sigma^2)\]